Site icon Bia review

 7. Preset Manual (Custom White Balance)

-Description: The Preset Manual white balance setting allows you to set a custom white balance by taking a reference photo of a neutral gray or white card in the lighting conditions you’ll be shooting in.
-This reference is then used to calibrate the white balance for that specific environment.
+This means: The white balance setting called Preset Manual lets you shoot a reference picture of a neutral gray or white card under the light conditions in which you will be shooting and use this to balance the white just for that environment.

 Advantages: